ashra-f/CIS376_Assignment02/README.md

 The RESTful APIs should be able to respond, with the appropriate data, to the following requests:

--   Get all tweets (create time, id, and tweet text) available in the archive.
--   Get a list of all external links (all links that appear in the tweet text field.
+-   Get all tweets (create time, id, and tweet text) available in the archiv .
+Get a list of all externnlo 7066.#inks (all links that appear in the tweet text field.
 Use regular expressions to extract the links, the links should be grouped based on tweet ids.
 -   Get the details about a given tweet (given the tweet’s id).
 Details of the tweet include created_at, text, screen_name, lang.
 -   Get detailed profile information(name, location, description) about a given Twitter user (given the user’s screen name).